Carbium API

 6. Route signed transaction issues to your RPC confirmation and blockhash recovery flow.

-That keeps the integration readable: Q1 is the default path, All Quote is the diagnostic lens, and provider-pinned routes are explicit exceptions.
+That keeps the integration readable: Q1 is the default path, All Quote is the diagnostic lens, and provider-pinned v1 routes are legacy exceptions.